 As of writing, more than 33,000 Kalinga packs have been allocated for the victims of the typhoon.
 The said Kalinga packs consisting of rice, bottled water, and other basic essentials were distributed to over 35 barangays in the Visayas-Mindanao region, which were heavily devastated by typhoon Odette.
 Included in the recipient areas are Butuan, Cebu, CDO, Iloilo, Palawan, among others.

 The relief operations became part of SM’s Christmas drive, “100 Days of Caring,” which was launched in September and aimed at giving back to various communities and groups in need during the holiday season.
 The humanitarian response to Odette began almost as soon as the super typhoon hit.

 “We are one with the nation in bringing normalcy back to the lives of families affected by Super Typhoon Odette in the VisMin region.
 It’s already part of our culture in SM to always extend a helping hand to those in need, especially in grassroot communities,” SMFI executive director Debbie Sy said.

 SM City Butuan employee volunteers join community partners in unloading and distributing Kalinga Packs for Siargao and Dinagat Islands.

 Highlighting the Bayanihan spirit

-Sy further expressed her gratitude to all partners and SM employee-volunteers who went the extra mile and dedicated their time and efforts for the mobilization of OPTE.
+Sy further expressed her gratitude to all partners and SM employee volunteers who went the extra mile and dedicated their time and efforts to the mobilization of OPTE.